vuejs/eslint-plugin-vue/docs/user-guide/README.md

 :::warning Status of Vue.js 3.x supports
 This plugin supports the basic syntax of Vue.js 3.0 and `<script setup>`, but the Vue.js 3.0 experimental feature CSS variable injection is not yet supported.
-If you have issues with these, you will need to search for the issues and if it does not exist, open a new issue.
+If you have issues with these, please also refer to the [FAQ](#does-not-work-well-with-script-setup).
+If you can't find a solution, search for the issue and if the issue doesn't exist, open a new issue.
 :::

 ### Running ESLint from the command line